Melanoma is a serious form of skin cancer that originates in the melanocytes, or pigment-producing cells

 All new patients who come to the clinic receive a complete evaluation and exam and are staged, counseled, and educated about melanoma.
 Our experts in dermatopathology review all biopsy slides of new patients and in 13% of cases, they will change the diagnosis.

 As melanoma invades the skin more deeply, the risk of the disease spreading to a lymph node increases.
 In those cases, at the time of surgical removal of the melanoma, our surgeons will also remove one or two lymph nodes.
 This is known as sentinel lymph node biopsy, which looks for cancer that has spread beyond the original area to nearby lymph nodes.
 The procedure involving both removal of the melanoma and sentinel lymph node biopsy is done in the operating room, on an outpatient basis, under general anesthesia.
 If the lymph node biopsy comes back negative, usually you will not require further treatment.
-If it is positive, you will likely need more surgery to remove the remaining cancerous lymph nodes.
+If it is positive, you and your surgeon will discuss the next steps in your treatment.

-The Melanoma Clinic works closely with the patient, family and their referring doctors to minimize trips to U-M and coordinate follow-up care close to home.
+The Multidisciplinary Cutaneous Oncology Program works closely with the patient, family and their referring doctors to minimize trips to U-M and coordinate follow-up care close to home.

-Children and young adults diagnosed with melanoma are treated in the University of Michigan Multidisciplinary Melanoma Clinic, located in the U-M Rogel Cancer Center.
+Children and young adults diagnosed with melanoma are treated in the Multidisciplinary Cutaneous Oncology Program.
 Our multidisciplinary team includes pediatric surgeons, pediatric oncologists and other melanoma physicians, who provide expert care to our pediatric patients with melanoma.

 As part of the Rogel Cancer Center patients have access to the Patient Support Services.
 These services are available to patients, their families and caregivers as a resource to help during treatment and afterwards.

 Make an appointment, referral or have questions answered